 It’s no secret that I love soup.
 I love soup so much that I might as well introduce myself as such: “Hi, I’m Allysia, and I’m an avid cook, musician and soup eater”.
-As a natural consequence of loving soup, I’ve learned a few things about making it that I wanted to share with you today, so that we may all enjoy happy soup, which is especially useful for lazy suppers and proving to people that vegetables are, in fact, quite delicious.
+As a natural consequence of loving soup, I’ve learned a few things about making it that I wanted to share with you today so that we may all enjoy happy soup, which is especially useful for lazy suppers and proving to people that vegetables for soup are, in fact, quite delicious.

 1. Start with a Great Broth

 I firmly believe that the quality of a broth can either make or break the soup.
 Whether or not you choose to spend time making a rich homemade broth (always the best), there are definitely better and worse bouillon choices.
 Some are under-salted, some over-salted, and a good deal contain MSG and other unpleasant additives.
 Some are just straight-up bland.

 My favorite bouillon cubes come from the local health food store, hand-packaged and unbranded, containing only dried vegetables, herbs, and salt.
-I also like the brand Celifibr, who not only makes vegetable bouillon cubes but vegan chicken and beef ones as well.
+I also like the brand Celifibr, which not only makes vegetable bouillon cubes but vegan chicken and beef ones as well.

-If you’re motivated to make your own broth – and power to you if you are – it’s really as simple as throwing a bunch of rough-chopped veggies in a pot, covering them with water, simmering them for a couple of hours and then straining the mixture so you’re left with a clear, golden broth.
-I find carrots, onions, garlic and celery to be essential, and love adding a bunch of fresh parsley, a couple bay leaves and a small sprinkle of whole peppercorns.
+If you’re motivated to make your broth – and power to you if you are – it’s really as simple as throwing a bunch of rough-chopped veggies in a pot, covering them with water, simmering them for a couple of hours, and then straining the mixture, so you’re left with a clear, golden broth.
+I find carrots, onions, garlic, and celery to be essential, and I love adding a bunch of fresh parsley, a couple of bay leaves, and a small sprinkle of whole peppercorns.
 Plenty of other vegetables and herbs can be used for broths as well, depending on what’s in season and/or in your fridge.
 Of course, don’t forget the salt!

 2. Feature One or Two Veggies